3inar/zett.vim/README.md

 * [ ] Maybe: Extract visual mode selection to new note
 * [x] Open random note
 * [x] Fix broken syntax highlighting for latex math in markdown
+* [ ] Command to mash out a pandoc-pdf of current note